Domain, XBox announcement brings out cybersquatters

 Domain Name News

+RV company buys RV.com for Undisclosed Sum Posted: 30 Apr 2013 02:08 PM PDT As announced in a press release today, Good Sam, a provider of products for the RV and outdoor recreation consumer purchased RV.com for an undisclosed sum.
+The domain name was owned by Dometic Group, another supplier for the RV and Marine Industries.
 The company is planning to develop the domain name into a new site by August 2013 and is hoping to benefit from 20,000 links the site currently has according to the press release.
 The site will cater to the “Good Sam Club” member base and offer information, access to new and used RVs, how-to videos as well as social components.

 The whois of the domain has yet to be updated to the new owner.
+[Hat tip to Mike of Domain Guardians] Related posts: |

 This site is watching deleting and dropped domains ,specially EMD and great domains.